yingxingcheng/2024-python-project-feedback/phase1/group-08.md

 - Use matplotlib to display the fractal by plotting the grid with assigned colors.

 A similar plot is used for the number of iterations until convergence.

+### Wednesday (June 19)

+Summary of feedback after second week

+Below, you'll find a summary of our discussion.

+**Activity:**

+- All basic requirements are finished, with some extensions.
+- The plot is good and provides very nice input for users.